mlange-42/tiny-world/README.md

 ### Play in browser

-You can play Tiny World in a web browser [here](https://mlange-42.github.io/tiny-world/).
+You can play Tiny World in a web browser [here](https://mlange-42.github.io/tiny-world/) or [on itch.io](https://mlange-42.itch.io/tiny-world).

 ### Play locally